Providing For You And Your Family

 - Fallen Hero Award

-General applicants who meet all eligibility requirements will submit their initial application.
+General applicants who meet all eligibility requirements will submit their initial applications.
 Once our Scholarship Committee reviews the general applications, select applicants may be invited to submit another application to our Sullivan Advanced Study Scholarship Award which is a greater fund amount than the General Award (based upon the academic achievements weighed with the need of the applicant).
 Children of Fallen Heroes who meet the eligibility requirements are invited to apply using the separate Fallen Hero Scholarship Application as outlined in our application process.
-Awardees are notified each June and invited to attend one of eight ceremonies held across the state in July, one in each CHP division (with the exception of 2020-2021).
+Awardees are notified each June and invited to attend one of eight ceremonies held across the state in July, one in each CHP division.
 In order to receive his/her award check, recipients must complete enrollment verification forms as outlined in all of our scholarship award notifications.

 Ways YOU Can Give Back